ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

         --NaHSO3=true

-    In this case oligoFAR for each subject sequence replaces all Cs with Ts, except CG duplets which get converted to YG to allow alignment to this region both as if it was methylated and unmethylated.
-For obvious reasons this operation is strand-specific, so in this mode each subject sequence gets scanned twice.
+    It is advised to use longer words and windows in this mode for better performance.

-    This mode is not tested as of 2008/11/13.
+    This code is under development.

 MULTIPASS MODE
     By default oligoFAR aligns all reads just once, but if option --pass1 is